-51.1 - Information in accordance with the requirements of the IND AS - 108 on 'Segment Reporting':- i) Textile Manufacture and sale of yarn and fabric made out of Cotton and Man-made Fibre viz., Acrylic, Polyster, Viscose, Staple and Blends thereof. ii) Tea Manufacture and sale of Tea and Macademia Nuts. iii) Engineering Manufacture and sale of Steel Structural, Pipes and equipments and Designing, (MICCO) Supplying, erectioning and Commissioning of projects on turnkey basis. iv) Property Letting out property on rent.
+51.1 - Information in accordance with the requirements of the IND AS - 108 on 'Segment Reporting':- i) Tea Manufacture and sale of Tea and Macademia Nuts. ii) Engineering (MICCO) Manufacture and sale of Steel Structural, Pipes and equipments and Designing, Supplying, erectioning and Commissioning of projects on turnkey basis. iii) Textile Manufacture and sale of yarn and fabric made out of Cotton and Man-made Fibre viz., Acrylic, Polyster, Viscose, Staple and Blends thereof. iv) Property Letting out property on rent.